georgait/QAToolsPoc/README.md

     }
 }
 ```
-The `UsingDynamicLocator` method takes as an argument a `Func` with the same signature as above.
+The `UsingDynamicLocator` method requires a `Func` parameter with the same method signature as the aforementioned method.
+By utilizing the "Page object,"
+we adhere to the Single Responsibility Principle, as the page object is responsible for providing the ability to retrieve a locator and nothing else.

 Similarly, we can query information for the page that is under test.
 For this to work, we use the other method of actor: